wagnerferreirasp/demo-spring-data/README.md

 # demo-spring-data

-This is a demo project to show de Spring Data JPA
+This is a demo project to show the Spring Data JPA
 It contains some endpoints that help to communicate with the database via JPA.
 I'm using Lombok, H2 and Docker.